developer-onizuka/What_is_AzureAD/README.md

 Yes, Azure AD remains if subscription expires.

+The followings are steps to attach policys to each user and role in AWS and Azure based on each clould's way of thinking.

 # 1. AWS IAM
 - Step1: Geting AWS account (root user), But it is not recommended to use at creating AWS resouces.
 - Step2: Create IAM user instead of using the AWS root account, But it is not recommended to share among coworkers.